 What is a CV?

-A curriculum vitae or CV is a formal document commonly used by researchers and students when applying for academic jobs.
-It elaborates on the candidate’s educational background and critical achievements.
+A curriculum vitae (CV) is a formal document commonly used by researchers and students when applying for academic jobs and the international job market.
+In the resume vs. CV debate, this document elaborates on the candidate’s educational background and critical achievements.

-A CV is usually two or three pages long and provides a complete outline of one’s career accomplishments.
-It provides an in-depth understanding of a person’s research and writing achievements and allows for the inclusion of original research, portfolios and publications.
+A CV is usually two or seven pages long and outlines one’s academic accomplishments and work experience.
+It provides an in-depth understanding of a person’s research and writing achievements and allows for the inclusion of original research, portfolios, and publications.
+These CV samples break down the many ways to format your qualifications.

 Here’s a breakdown of the fundamental parts of a CV: